perracodex/ktor-config/README.md

 ) : IConfigCatalog
 ```

-#### 3. Define a singleton object to load and provide the configuration catalog across the application.
+### 3. Define a singleton object to load and provide the configuration catalog across the application.
+To provide the settings in a centralized manner a singleton is needed.
+This one will both load the settings and also provide them across the application.

-Mapping between the configuration file and the data classes is done in this object.
+To load the settings a mapping between the HOCON key paths and the target data classes must be defined,
-The syntax is simple: define a list of `ConfigCatalogMap` objects, each representing a mapping between
+so that the parser understands what to build.
+The syntax is simple. define a list of `ConfigCatalogMap` objects,
-a configuration section and a data class property.
+each representing a mapping between a configuration section and a data class property.

 For example, the following mapping will parse the `ktor.deployment` section from the configuration file
-and map it to the `DeploymentSettings` property in the `ConfigurationCatalog` class.
+and map it to the `DeploymentSettings` property in the `ConfigurationCatalog` implementation.

 ```kotlin
 ConfigCatalogMap(keyPath = "ktor.deployment", catalogProperty = "deployment", propertyClass = DeploymentSettings::class)
 ```

-In this example, the `keyPath` is the hierarchical key-path in the HOCON configuration file from which to parse,
-the `catalogProperty` is the property name in the `IConfigCatalog` implementation, and the `propertyClass` is the
-top-level data class to instantiate.

 `keyPath` can be a simple key or a hierarchical path.
 For example, the key-path `"ktor.deployment"` will parse the
 `deployment` section under the `ktor` section in the configuration file.